ISAAC (cipher): Cryptanalysis

-ISAAC passes the TestU01 empirical randomness test suite.

 Cryptanalysis has been undertaken by Marina Pudovkina (2001).
 Her attack can recover the initial state with a complexity that is approximated to be less than the time needed for searching through the square root of all possible initial states.
 In practice this means that the attack needs $4.67 \times 10^{1240}$ instead of $10^{2466}$.
 This result has had no practical impact on the security of ISAAC.

 In 2006 Jean-Philippe Aumasson discovered several sets of weak states.
 The fourth presented (and smallest) set of weak states leads to a highly biased output for the first round of ISAAC and allows the derivation of the internal state, similar to a weakness in RC4.
 It is not clear if an attacker can tell from just the output whether the generator is in one of these weak states or not.
 He also shows that a previous attack is flawed, since the Paul-Preneel attack is based on an erroneous algorithm rather than the real ISAAC.

 An improved version of ISAAC is proposed, called ISAAC+.

 Usage outside cryptography

 Many implementations of ISAAC are so fast that they can compete with other high speed PRNGs, even with those designed primarily for speed not for security.
 Only a few other generators of such high quality and speed exist in usage.

 ISAAC is used in the Unix tool shred to securely overwrite data.

-Also ISAAC algorithm is implemented in Java Apache Commons Math library.
+Also, ISAAC algorithm is implemented in Java Apache Commons Math library, and in NetHack for its RNG.